bitembassy/home-node/README.md

 # No incoming connections (requires port forwarding or an hidden service)
 nolisten=1

-# For faster sync, uncomment and set according to available memory.
+# For faster sync, set according to available memory.
 For example, with 8GB memory, something like dbcache=5000 might make sense.
 Check total memory with `free -m`.
-# For reduced memory usage, this can be tuned down once the initial sync is complete.
+# For reduced memory usage, this can be tuned down or removed once the initial sync is complete.
 The default is 300 (mb).
-# dbcache=2000
+dbcache=2000

 # Optional extended transaction index (takes more space, required for btc-rpc-explorer)
 txindex=1